kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings.md

 ### How Arrow relates to this

 I've been working on Arrow because it _eliminates_ serialization overhead.

+A future post will

+### Example from Lonboard

+Lonboard is a library for

+Lonboard binds to the _exact same_ library as pydeck did previously, but is 50x faster because of its focus on efficient serialization.

+In this case, we're profiling serialization generally, though not specifically serialization into compiled code (while Lonboard uses compiled code, the part that requires serialization is the part that moves data from Python into the browser).

 ## Examples from my projects